Ryukyu independence movement: Influence operations

-Since the 2020s, the Chinese Communist Party (CCP) has intensified its diplomatic and informational influence operations targeting Okinawa Prefecture.
+Since the 2020s, the Chinese Communist Party (CCP) has intensified its diplomatic and information influence operations targeting the Okinawa Prefecture and the Ryukyu independence movement.
 In particular, following a remark by CCP general secretary Xi Jinping in June 2024 suggesting the "strengthening of exchanges between China and Okinawa," several government-affiliated institutions and pro-China scholars have escalated their assertions regarding the historical affiliation of Okinawa.

 Information warfare

 Propaganda claiming that "the Ryukyu Islands are not part of Japan but belong to the Chinese nation", and that "the people of Okinawa wish to return to China" has been widely disseminated via social media and video platforms.
 Much of this content is produced in Chinese and English and is aimed at foreign audiences.
 More than 200 such influence accounts have been identified.

 The apparent purpose of these information operations is to exploit Okinawa as a perceived "weak point" in Japan, as a form of counterattack amid the Japanese government's criticism of China over issues such as Taiwan, Xinjiang, and Hong Kong.